 HECAT's goal is to produce, use, or recommend solvents and cleaners that meet the chemical and physical requirements of the particular cleaning task.
 We practice "Cleaner Technology" principles and always consider the technicians exposure, environmental releases, fume containment, and methods to recycle; in the development of our products, equipment, and recommended procedures.
-There are three primary types of solvents and cleaners that we use for various heat exchanger and other cleaning and degreasing processes.
+There are three primary types of solvents and cleaners that we use for various heat exchanger and other cleaning processes.

 (1) Hydrocarbons are comprised of petroleum distillates, synthetic (paraffinic) hydrocarbons and Terpenes (distillates from plant oils).
 Hydrocarbons have a high solvency for "hard-to-clean" organic soils, including heavy oil, grease, and tar.
 They have a low liquid surface tension, which allows them to penetrate and clean small spaces.
 Many hydrocarbons are blends and less volatile components may be left on the parts after the bulk liquid has evaporated.
-If residues are an issue, only a 100% volatile (evaporative) product should be used; and slow drying can be accelerated with forced air.
-These products will not be removed under vacuum.
+Where residues are an issue, only a 100% volatile (evaporative) product should be used; and slow drying is accelerated with forced air.